 A good example in using this strategy in trading can be found by considering the United States and Canada, the biggest trading partners in the world (here other currency pairs).

 To explain what the calculation means, the swap point which is the difference between the forward and spot rate is very important.
-If the swap is positive, it is known as a forward premium and when it is negative, it is known as a forward discount.
+If the swap is positive, we could talk about a forward premium and when it is negative, we could talk about forward discount.

 In addition, a currency that has low interest rates usually trades at forward premium against the currency with a high interest rate.
 Using this example, the United States dollar is at a forward premium against the Canadian dollar.

 What you should do as a trader with forex interest rates

 As a trader, understanding how to calculate the forward exchange rates and swaps is very important.
 The next thing to understand is on the two types of interest rate parity which are covered and uncovered interest rate parity.